-For small companies throughout the U.S., Progent's Microsoft-authorized experts offer network assistance and professional consulting services for the entire array of Microsoft .NET Enterprise Servers, Microsoft Windows Server 2012 R2, Windows 2008 R2 Server, and Windows Server 2003.
-Progent's migration, installation, optimization, and support capabilities cover network architecture, deployment, and administration help for project management and documentation, on-site and off-site technical support and system repair, Help Desk Call Center Support, certified security expertise, IT outsourcing, and ProSight Virtual Hosting services.
+For small and mid-sized businesses throughout the United States, Progent's Microsoft-certified experts offer computer assistance and professional consulting support for the entire array of Microsoft .NET servers, Windows 2012 R2 Server, Microsoft Windows 2008 R2 Server, and Windows 2003 Server.
+Progent's planning, installation, update, and support capabilities include network design, deployment, and administration help for project management and documentation, on-site and remote technical help and system repair, Help Desk Support, certified security consulting, IT outsourcing, and ProSight Virtual Hosting services.

-In case your organization needs fast remote help from a Microsoft certified network expert, refer to Progent's Emergency Remote Technical Support.
+In case your organization needs immediate remote help from a Microsoft certified consultant, refer to Progent's Urgent Remote Network Help.

-Read additional information concerning Progent's Consulting and Support Services for Microsoft .NET Servers.
+Learn more details concerning Progent's Support Services for Microsoft .NET Server Technology.